Frances Langford

-Julia Frances Newbern-Langford (April 4, 1913 – July 11, 2005) was an American singer and actress who was popular during the Golden Age of Radio and made film and television appearances for over two decades.
+Frances Langford (née Julia Frances Langford; April 4, 1913 – July 11, 2005) was an American singer and actress who was popular during the Golden Age of Radio and made film and television appearances for over two decades.

-She was known as the "GI Nightingale", an American armed-forces sweetheart, who entertained troops touring often with Bob Hope.
+She was known as the "GI Nightingale", an American armed-forces sweetheart, who entertained troops by frequently touring with Bob Hope.
+Langford is featured on the DVD Entertaining the Troops with Hope.

 Discovery

-Langford originally trained as an opera singer.
+Julia Frances Langford originally trained as an opera singer.
 While a young girl she required a tonsillectomy that changed her soprano range to a rich contralto.
 As a result, she was forced to change her vocal approach to a more contemporary big band, popular music style.
 At age 17, she was singing for local dances.
 Cigar manufacturer Eli Witt heard her sing at an American Legion party and hired her to sing on a local radio show he sponsored.

+Actor Dan White played an important role in her discovery.
+White and Langford were schoolmates.
+Langford first sang in public in an amateur show that White staged in Lakeland, Florida.

 Radio

 After a brief stint in the Broadway musical "Here Goes the Bride" in 1931, she moved to Hollywood, appearing on Louella Parsons' radio show Hollywood Hotel while starting a movie career.
 Singing for radio during the early 1930s she was heard by Rudy Vallée, who invited her to become a regular on his radio show.
 From 1935 until 1938 she was a regular performer on Dick Powell's radio show.
 From 1946 to 1951, she performed with Don Ameche as the insufferable wife, Blanche, on the radio comedy The Bickersons.